yangfan/AvoidObstaclesWithTarget/README.md

 Here the transfer learning is used to reduce the training time.
 A model trained for collision-avoidance is used as the starting point.

 The training results are shown below.
-In right figure, robot moves to the goal pose and thus obtains the highest episode reward.
+In the last figure, robot moves to the goal pose and thus obtains the highest episode reward.

 ![GitHub Logo](demo/train82.gif)
 ![GitHub Logo](demo/train91.gif)